College Code: EC

 Minors

-Minors are available in aviation flight training and management, bioengineering, computer science, data analysis, environmental engineering, information technology, mechanical engineering, software engineering, statistics, and systems engineering.
+Minors are available in aviation flight training and management, bioengineering, computer science, data analysis, electrical and computer engineering, environmental engineering, information technology, mechanical engineering, peace engineering, software engineering, statistics, sustainable systems engineering, and systems engineering.

 BS/Accelerated MS Programs